Show notes from podcast episode 78.

 When you leave they should get a receipt emailed to them instantly with a report.
 You can charge their card on file instantly.
 Jobber can do all of this.

+Or make a hire.
+If you do this simplify the job and take customer service and payment processing off of their plate.
+Don’t take cash and only take payments online.
 Have your employees install a time tracking app on their phone that tracks their location and their hours for your review.
 Use a digital on-boarding and payroll company like Gusto or Paychex.
 Stay very organized using quickbooks online.
 Hire an accountant and bookkeeper for $500 per month or less.